BeyondPerception/hackrf/Readme.md

 - libusb-1.0-0-dev
 - libfftw3-dev
 - python-yaml
+- cmake
+- make

 Additionally, download the latest gcc toolchain from here and add the `bin/` directory to your path:

 https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads

+Finally, run `./build.sh` from the root directory of this repository.

 # Flashing
 You can flash the firmware to your hackrf one with `hackrf_spiflash -w hackrf_usb.bin`